Certifying our agricultural supply

 Several studies have shown that a meticulous use of the DeciTrait® application can reduce the use of inputs by at least 20% (on average over a year) without impacting on yields.

-Could old barley varieties be new sources of resilience?
+Old barley varieties, new sources of resilience

 Supporting research to protect orange and sour orange trees